Stay Informed: COVID-19 Updates.

 Call the Kiser Senior Center at 704-729-6465 or drop by the center at 123 W. Pennsylvania Avenue.

 Usually brown or discolored water can be caused by low usage, where water is sitting in the pipes or from a leak in the pipe.
-Sometimes we have what we call lake turnover which is caused by the change in temperature of the water and can occur during the change of the seasons, this will also cause discoloration as well as taste and odor in the water.
+Sometimes “lake turnover” happens which is caused by the change in temperature of the water and can occur during the seasonal changes.
+This will also cause discoloration as well as taste and odor in the water.
+This does not pose a health or safety risk.

 Natural Gas has no odor; the odor only smells with the additive Mercaptan.
 It is added so anyone can recognize the smell of Natural Gas.
 It has a rotten egg smell.

-You can call City Hall Annex at (704) 629-5542 and they can transfer you to the Natural Gas Division to speak with the Natural Gas Division Supervisor that can tell you if there is Natural Gas in your area.
+Call City Hall Annex at (704) 629-5542 and they can transfer you to the Natural Gas Division to check for availability.

 Yes.
-The Water Treatment Facility staff samples and analyzes the water we treat hourly or as required by the State of North Carolina and EPA.
-The Water Treatment Facility Operator continually monitors our charts, recorders, and digital information to ensure the plant does not have any problems.
+The Water Treatment Plant (WTP) staff samples and analyzes treated water hourly or as required by the State of North Carolina and EPA.
+The Water Treatment Plant Operator continually monitors charts, recorders, and digital information to ensure the plant does not have any problems.

 Should there be a change in any of the above, the operator notifies the Operator in Responsible Charge (ORC) for direction.